Blog Layout

 Two months later, Jhonatan Rivera Garcia traveled to Port-au-Prince, Haiti with James Solages, a former US Marine of Haitian descent who worked security for the Canadian embassy in Port-au-Prince.
 Solages was one of the men captured at the site of the assassination.
 According to Jhonatan Rivera Garcia, they were told that the original plan was to provide security for a Haitian-born, Florida-based preacher, Christian Emmanuel Sanon, who was supposed to take over Haiti.

 James Solages has since claimed that he was merely an interpreter for a U.S. government-approved operation to arrest, not assassinate, Moïse.
-The pretext for this mission was that CTU Security LLC’s contractors were supposed to serve an arrest warrant issued in February 2019 for
+The pretext for this mission was that CTU Security LLC’s contractors were supposed to serve an arrest warrant issued in February 2019 for President Moïse concerning a massacre in the La Saline community of Port-au-Prince.

 In April 2021, Solages met with agents of the Haitian National Police (PNH) and he claimed to be a representative of the U.S. Justice Department, according to a report by a Haitian NGO, the National Network for the Defense of Human Rights (RNDDH).
 Vincent Joseph, another U.S. citizen who was captured at the scene of the assassination, was also at that meeting.
 Vincent told the PNH that he was a CIA agent.